-Our interview with Gerard Carey who is appearing as Stagehand in The Tony Award-Wnning Smash Hit Master Class at the Vaudeville Theatre.
+At the time of the interview, Gerard Carey was appearing as Stagehand in The Tony Award-Wnning Smash Hit Master Class at the Vaudeville Theatre.

 Master Class is an insight into the life and loves of Maria Callas, the iconic opera singer whose turbulent private life and fiery temperament were as astonishing as her formidable talents.
 Inspired by her master classes of the early 70s, this is a riveting, hilarious and intensely moving portrayal of the sacrifice and heartache behind the artist, the diva and the legend.